 After leading NU to its best-ever finish in Big Ten play (21-11) in 2006, Stevens entered the Big Ten's postseason tournament with 499 wins.
 Following a first-round bye and a loss to Ohio State, the second-seeded Wildcats defeated sixth-seeded Purdue 8-4, giving Stevens his illustrious 500th win.
 Stevens had tallied his 400th win at the beginning of the 2003 season, when the Wildcats defeated Southern Mississippi 5-1 on Feb.
 22.

 In his tenure as head coach, the Wildcats enjoyed 15-straight 20-win seasons and have reached the 30-win mark on three different occasions.
-NU has won 20 games in 20 of those years.
+NU has won 20 games in 21 of those years, including most recently in 2013.
 In 2010, NU went 8-8 at home making it nine out of the last 10 seasons that it posted a .500 record or better at Rocky Miller Park in Evanston.

 The 2006 season was a record-setting year for Stevens and the Wildcats.
 With a 21-11 conference record, NU demolished the previous season high conference win total of 15.
 It also was the first time in school history the team earned a No. 2 seed in the postseason tournament and a first-round bye.
 For his efforts, Stevens was named the 2006 Big Ten Coach of the Year.
 The honor was the third of his career.
 He also was honored in 1991 and 1995.